 It’s been about a week of lockdown since many city authorities in the US declared a state of emergency, called for social distancing, and encouraged people to stay home in the wake of the Coronavirus pandemic.
 We are so used to being out and socializing that staying home, as simple as it may sound, came as a challenge.
 Staying sane and entertained while stuck at home proved to be even more challenging.
 However, there’s no problem that can’t be solved with a good old book, literally.
 Let’s face it.
 There can’t be a better time to grab a book.
 You’re sitting home with nowhere to go, probably bored out of your mind.
 A book is a perfect tool to travel, time travel, and take your mind off of all the unsettling news.

 To make your life easier, we came up with a short and sweet list of five books that you can enjoy.
 We picked books that are somewhat appropriate for this kind of extreme situation in our society.
 Let’s dive right into it.

 Jane Eyre, by Charlotte Brontë

-Against all the prejudice it’s not just a women’s book.
+Against all the prejudice, it’s not just a women’s book.
 Jane Eyre is so much deeper and has way more to it than just another love story.
 Before everything else, it’s a story of survival.
 The main character survives an epidemic that strikes her school, which basically is the reason why this book made it to this list.
-She experiences consequences of incompetence, greed and cruelty of people in charge who handle the situation very poorly and who put students at risk.
+She experiences the consequences of incompetence, greed, and cruelty of people in charge who handle the situation very poorly and who put students at risk.

 The Plague, by Albert Camus